mosi2002/Rnn-based-estimation-Vs-mse-estimation/README.md

 # Rnn-based-estimation-Vs-mse-estimation

-This repository contains an implementation of a Long Short-Term Memory (LSTM) model and a merhod from this paper https://folk.ntnu.no/skoge/prost/proceedings/ifac2008/data/papers/1383.pdf for a chaotic system. **[not completed]**
+This repository contains an implementation of a Long Short-Term Memory (LSTM) model and a method from this paper https://folk.ntnu.no/skoge/prost/proceedings/ifac2008/data/papers/1383.pdf for a chaotic system. **[not completed]**

 # Model Details